 The company automated a few processes first and then worked with key stakeholders from different business units to showcase the business value.
-This has resulted in business users from across the company exploring potential processes for automation, and presenting proposals to the internal IT team, creating a perfectly synergistic business and IT partnership to drive RPA within the company.
+This has resulted in business users across the company exploring potential processes for automation, and presenting proposals to the internal IT team, creating a perfectly synergistic business and IT partnership to drive RPA within the company.

 Going forward, MAS Holdings expects the savings to grow exponentially as more processes are automated, with the force multiplier coming into effect.
 Having successfully automated processes within the intimates business unit, MAS hopes to expand on its digital journey by replicating similar process automations across other business divisions.

 From the current 10 UiPath Robots, MAS Holdings plans to take this number to 25 over the next few months as plans for scaling are implemented.
-Also, with growing demand and expectation around automation, it will be looking at AI and cognitive components of the UiPath Enterprise RPA Platform to leverage the next level of gains.
+Also, with growing demand and expectation around automation, it will be looking at AI and cognitive components of the UiPath Platform to leverage the next level of gains.